devskale/imager/README.md

 pip install Pillow rembg
 ```

-# Usage
+# CLI Usage imager.py

 Place the images you want to process in the ./input directory.
+The CLI command is intended for bulk processing.
 Run the script with desired options:

 ```sh
 python imager.py -b -c -r 800x600 -p 10